 - If you have the Watson Query Manager role, leave the Schema field as default to create a schema with your user ID or enter the new schema name in the Schema field.

 Click Virtualize to complete the process.

 When the status window appears, you can select to view your virtualized data or virtualize more data.
-However, you must wait until virtualization is complete before you navigate away from the page.

 What to do next

 - Edit column names and the types of your object storage assets so that you can prepare accurate data for virtualization.